 My right hon.
 Friend makes a really good suggestion, and I will take it up at the NATO Defence Ministers’ meeting for him.
 He is right.
 We already have a number of international coalitions in the strait, such as on anti-piracy, which even involves China, and the International Maritime Security Construct, where we are working with the Americans on protecting our tankers.
 He is right; tanker wars, as they were called in the 1980s, have been around for a long time.
 The Iranians used to fire rocket-propelled grenades at tankers back then, deliberately to spike the oil price.
 He makes a good suggestion.

-Since the assassination, as part of its military build-up, the US has deployed long-range bombers to Diego Garcia, a territory which the British state illegally occupies.
+Since the assassination, as part of its military build-up, the US has deployed long-range bombers to Diego Garcia, a territory that the British state illegally occupies.
 The Secretary of State talks about de-escalation, but is not the reality that the British Government’s actions are actually helping to escalate the crisis?

 No. The United States has said that it has deployed many of its troops in response to the rhetoric coming out of Iran, to ensure that it protects its forces, and of course that is the right thing to do.
 We have sent a small team to ensure that our military planners are properly enabled, and we have changed the posture of our forces in Iraq to ensure that they are currently focusing on their force protection.
 That does not mean that we are preparing to do anything else, nor does it mean that the United States is.